BScanner

 International conferences

-1. Akihiro Miyata.
+- Akihiro Miyata.
 How Do Facility Managers and Crowd Workers Differ in Their Approach to Accessibility Mapping?
-Companion Publication of the 2024 ACM Designing Interactive Systems Conference (DIS Companion ’24) (2024).
+Companion Publication of the 2024 ACM Designing Interactive Systems Conference (DIS ’24 Companion), pp.144–148 (2024).
+[Full-text available]

 Invited talks